 Degree Programs in Health Policy and Management

-The department offers both 80-credit and 42.5-credit SM programs in health policy and management and a nonresidential, part-time SM in health care management for physicians and dental executives.
-In addition, the department participates in the university-wide PhD Program in Health Policy.
+The department offers a 42.5-credit SM program in health policy and management and a nonresidential, part-time, 42.5-credit SM program in health care management for physicians and dental executives.
+In addition, the department participates in the university wide PhD Program in Health Policy.

 Program Prerequisites and Requirements